Wlison-F-Yu/Openterface_KM-1/README.md

 ### Prerequisites

-You'll need a WCH-LinkE or WCH-LinkV programmer/debugger connected to your system.
+You’ll need the target device’s USB port connected to your computer (no external WCH-LinkE/LinkV programmer required).
+The flashing tool is WCHISPStudio

-### Using WCH Flash Uploader (Recommended)
+### Using WCHISPStudio

-1. **Connect the programmer**:
+1. **Connect the device**:
-   - Connect WCH-LinkE/LinkV to your computer via USB
+   - Plug the device into your computer via the USB port
-   - Connect the debug interface of the programmer to the CH32V20x device
+   - Ensure the device enters its built-in bootloader or USB-ISP mode (if required by your hardware design)

-2. **Open WCH Flash Uploader**:
+2. **Open WCHISPStudio**:
-   - Launch the WCH Flash Uploader application (installed with WCH tools)
+   - Launch the WCHISPStudio application (provided by WCH Nanjing Qinheng Microelectronics)
-   - The programmer should be automatically detected
+   - The tool should detect the target device connected via USB

 3. **Flash the firmware**:
-   - Load the binary file: `build/obj/BLE_USB.bin`
+   - Load the binary file: `build/obj/BLE_USB.hex`
    - Ensure the correct MCU is selected: **CH32V208**
-   - Set the flash address if necessary (typically 0x00000000 for main program)
    - Click the **Download** or **Program** button
    - Wait for the operation to complete successfully
    - You should see a success message indicating the flash is complete